-- 1. Currently receiving medication via Centene benefit or member has previously met initial approval criteria; - 2.
+- 1. Member meets one of the following (a or b): - a.
+Currently receiving medication via Centene benefit or member has previously met initial approval criteria; - b.
+Member is currently receiving medication and is enrolled in a state and product with continuity of care regulations (refer to state specific addendums for CC.PHARM.03A and CC.PHARM.03B); - 2.
 Member meets one of the following (a or b): - a.
 For Huntington disease: Member is responding positively to therapy as evidenced by a reduction since baseline in any one of UHDRS chorea items 1 through 7 (see Appendix D); - b.
-For TD: Member is responding positively to therapy as evidenced by a reduction since baseline in any one of AIMS items 1 through 9 (see Appendix H); - 3.
-Austedo is not prescribed concurrently with tetrabenazine or Ingrezza; - 4.
+For TD: Member is responding positively to therapy as evidenced by a reduction since baseline in any one of Abnormal Involuntary Movement Scale (AIMS) items 1 through 9 (see Appendix H); - 3.
+Austedo/Austedo XR is not prescribed concurrently with tetrabenazine or Ingrezza; - 4.
 If request is for a dose increase, new dose does not exceed 48 mg per day.

+Approval duration:

-Approval duration: 12 months
+HIM - 12 months